 - Work in a coordinated manner with the broker.
 Beginning with the gathering of information, through the transaction closing, you need input about all aspects of the sale.
 Only they can provide the necessary information.

-- Keep the broker current.
+- Keep your Indiana Business Broker current.
 A business may take 6 months to a year to sell.
 The lines of communication must be kept open through the entire process.

 - You will rightfully expect the broker to develop a list of possible acquirers.
 You can help in several ways.
 First, you could offer the names of possible candidates who might be interested in acquiring your business.
 Second, supplying the broker with industry publications, magazines and directories will help in increasing the number of possible purchasers, and will help in educating the broker in the nature of your business.

 - Be open to all suggestions.
 You may feel that you only want one type of buyer to look at your business.
 For example, you may think that only a foreign company will pay you what you want for the company.
-Your broker may have some other prospects.
+Your Indiana Business Broker may have some other prospects.
 Sometimes you have to be willing to change directions.